hndrbs/dj-kanban/flow.md

   - login

 <!-- phase 2 -->
-- create workspaces
+- CRUD workspaces
-- create and edit boards on workspaces
+- CRUD boards on workspaces
-- each board should be able filled by cards
+- each board should be able to be filled by cards
 - each card can be moved from one board to another board

 <!-- phase 3 -->